Tesla gets a Toronto trial

 Interests in space exploration and the environment led him to the development of the Tesla, named after the Serbian-American Nikola Tesla, one of the pioneer scientists in applied electricity.

-The Tesla Roadster is currently the must-have automotive arm candy for the monied greener-than-thou set in the United States.
-The Prius is just so down-market, you know.
+The Tesla Roadster is currently the must-have automotive arm candy for the monied greener-than-thou set in the United States, even as the UK's all-electric fleet push unfolds in Europe today.

-While the Tesla is not for sale in Canada, that will be rectified (sorry, couldn't, um, resist) some time early next year.
+While the Tesla is not for sale in Canada, that will be rectified (sorry, couldn't, um, resist) as it is coming to Canada some time early next year.

-At a list price of $109,000 (US), there's no way the Tesla Roadster can be justified on an economic basis, emissions-free or not.
+At a list price of $109,000 (US), there's no way the Tesla Roadster can be justified on an economic basis, as anyone weighing whether to afford an EV might conclude, emissions-free or not.

 But then, neither can a Porsche 911, and we have no problem with people buying those.